LGT Group: History

+Foundation and early years

-The founding of the bank happened during an economical shift in Europe.
+The founding of the bank happened during an economic shift in Europe.
 The Austrian currency was legal tender in Liechtenstein, but after the collapse of the Austro-Hungarian Empire, its currency plummeted.
 The Swiss franc was introduced in 1919, and became legal tender in Liechtenstein in 1924 (plans for a national currency were dropped).
-The Bank of Liechtenstein Aktiengesellschaft (renamed LGT Group in 1996) was founded in 1920 during this reorientation phase, and its first objective was to gather capital in Swiss francs.
-The Anglo-Austrian Bank was granted the licence to operate the structure, and was the majority stakeholder.
+The Bank of Liechtenstein Aktiengesellschaft (short: BIL; renamed LGT Group in 1996) was founded in 1920 on the initiative of the Princely House of Liechtenstein together with industrialists and financiers from the former Austro-Hungarian Empire, who were seeking new financial structures after the collapse of the monarchy.
+The Anglo-Austrian Bank received the concession to establish the bank from the Liechtenstein government on 30 August 1920, and was the majority stakeholder.
 Count Karl Trauttmanssdorf was its first chairman.
-The BIL enabled companies and banks of Liechtenstein to consolidate their holding companies abroad after the Austro-Hungarian debacle, thus orienting the country's banking specialty towards offshore holding assets management, and pulling significant economic traction from this activity.
+The establishment of the bank played an important role in the development of Liechtenstein as a centre for international holding structures.
 In May 1921, BIL launched its operations with 10 employees based in ground-floor offices inside the main government building.
-During the global economic crisis in the 1930s, the Princely House of Liechtenstein acquired a controlling interest in the bank.
-The bank survived World War II thanks to "prudent business practices."
+In 1930, the Princely House of Liechtenstein acquired more than 90% of the shares in the bank.
+In 1933, the bank moved into the newly constructed town hall in Vaduz, and in 1960 it relocated to its own new building in Vaduz.

+The bank survived World War II thanks to prudent business practices.
 Until the 1960s, the bank’s main focus was to support and provide financing for the expansion of Liechtenstein’s economy and business sector.
 BIL did so primarily through the provision of financial services and loans.
 Over time, however, the commercial opportunities available to it in the local economy became too narrow, leading it to grow its operations to become an international commercial bank.
 Following this transformation, BIL began to expand into various segments of the banking industry, with a particular focus on activities pertaining to mortgages, stock markets and foreign exchange.

-Hans-Adam II, Prince of Liechtenstein (born 1945), led the bank on an expansion course until his accession to the throne in 1989, which it has maintained ever since.
+In 1964, conventional data processing based on the punch card system was introduced, which was replaced by electronic data processing as early as 1969.
+In the early 1970s, screens were used at workstations for the first time.

 In 1970, the bank's share capital was taken over by the recently established Prince of Liechtenstein Foundation.

+Expansion

 During the 1980s, BIL opened representative offices in Europe, the US and Asia, including in London, which was its first foreign business base, and in Hong Kong in 1986.

 In 1986, BIL went public and in 1989, acquired GT Management PLC in London.
 In 1990, BIL GT Group AG was founded and H.S.H.
 Prince Philipp became Chairman of the Board of Directors.
 Six years later, BIL GT Group was renamed Liechtenstein Global Trust and BIL became LGT Bank in Liechtenstein AG.
 In 1998, the GT Asset Management division was sold and the bank went private.
-It was then that LGT decided to focus on private banking and asset management and to further expand its international operations.
+From the late 1990s onwards, LGT focused on private banking and asset management.